RWS/studio-api-docs/apiconcepts/filetypesupport/generating_the_paragraph_units.md

 ```
 ***

 Note that we loop through all segment pairs, although in our simplified implementation each unit can be assumed to contain only one segment pair.
-A paragraph unit in the intermediary (SDL XLIFF) document would contain several segment pairs if our fictitious BIL format allowed for more than ```one seg``` element within a ```source``` or ```target``` node.
+A paragraph unit in the intermediary (SDLXliff) document would contain several segment pairs if our fictitious BIL format allowed for more than ```one seg``` element within a ```source``` or ```target``` node.

 Putting it All Together
 --